sashaNull/OverTheWire-Bandit-Writeup/README.md

 S=A.H&^
 bandit9@bandit:~$
 ```
-The password to gain access to level 10 box is **truKLdjsbJ5g7yyJ2X2R0o3a5HQJFuLk**
+The password to gain access to the level 10's box is **truKLdjsbJ5g7yyJ2X2R0o3a5HQJFuLk**

 ## :triangular_flag_on_post: Bandit Level 10 - 11